smy1/swlab/python/README.md

      children=None, start=None, end=None, x1=None, x2=None, y1=None, y2=None)
 ```
 In the code above:
 - __`cam`__: Stands for "camera".
 Enter __the name of the video that needs to be cropped__.
 In this example, Python will search for a video file that has the word "front" in the name.
 These videos should be stored in their respective subfolders.
-The names of these subfolders must be provided in the first column of the Excel file (see Figure 2 below).
+The names of these subfolders must be passed to the parameter `children` (see Figure 2 below).
 - __`newname`__: __Give the cropped video a new name__.
 - __`dur`__: Stands for __"duration".
 If the recorded task has a standard length__ (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as `None`.
 - __`amplify`__: The higher the number we enter here, the louder the video would be.
 An argument of `1` means that the volume is unchanged while an argument of `0` means that the video will be muted.